axsxpro/alzm_api/README.md

 # alzm_api
-Creation of a RESTful API for the 'Alzami' application
+Creation of a RESTful API for the 'Alzami' application with Symfony